dc4eu/vc/standards/apiv21.md

 ### Description

 The Process starts with the authentic source which is uploading all relevant data to the Datastore.
 All steps regarding the general application of an attestation are out of scope and reside to the internal processes of the authentic source.

-The data upload (/upload) consist of four objects used as input for the call.
-These are meta, identity_data, attestation_data and document_data.
+The data upload consist of four objects used as input for the call.
+These are `meta`, `identity`, `attestation` and `document_data`.

 First, the meta object consists of the authentic source ID, document type and document ID.
 These act as the main identifier in the Datastore.
 One document ID is valid and unique per document type and authentic source ID.
 Another required input is the institutional identifier of the person to ensure flexibility in identification and reduce susceptibility to errors.
 Again, this may also be valid and unique only in the domain of the authentic source.
-Therefore, in order to match an institutional person ID (authentic_source_person_id) a filter by authentic source ID needs to be applied before a selection operation is done.
+Therefore, in order to match an institutional person ID
+(authentic_source_person_id) a filter by authentic source ID needs to be applied before a selection operation is done.
 Finally, the meta object has defined revocation and collect ID as optional parameters.
 They may be set by the authentic source for special use cases and preferences.
 If not